intel/rmd-operator/README.md

 The pod will be scheduled to a designated `node.guaranteed.cache.only` node and the pod's container will be allocated 3 CPUs that have been pre-configured by the `rmdworkload-guaranteed-cache` RmdWorkload.

-## Experimental Approach for Use With the [CPU Manager](https://kubernetes.io/docs/tasks/administer-cluster/cpu-management-policies/)
+## Dynamic Configuration With the [CPU Manager](https://kubernetes.io/docs/tasks/administer-cluster/cpu-management-policies/) (Experimental)
 It is also possible for the operator to create an RmdWorkload **automatically** by interpreting resource requests and [annotations](https://kubernetes.io/docs/concepts/overview/working-with-objects/annotations/) in the pod spec.

 ### Warning: This approach is experimental and is not recommended in production.
 Intimate knowledge of the workings of the CPU Manager and existing cache resources are required.

-Under this approach, the user creates a pod with a container requesting **exclusive** CPUs from the Kubelet CPU Manager and available cache ways.
-The pod must also contain RMD specific pod annotations to describe the desired RmdWorkload.
+Under this approach, the user creates a pod with a container requesting **exclusive** CPUs from the Kubelet CPU Manager and available cache ways from the guaranteed pool.
+If additional capabilities such as MBA are desired, the pod must also contain RMD specific pod annotations to describe the desired RmdWorkload.
 It is then the responsiblity of the operator and the node agent to do the following:
 *  Extract the RMD related data passed to the pod spec by the user.
 *  Discover which CPUs have been allocated to the container by the CPU Manager.
 *  Create the RmdWorkload object based on this information.

-The following criteria must be met in order for the operator to succesfully create an RmdWorkload for a container based on the pod spec.
+The following criteria must be met in order for the operator to succesfully create an RmdWorkload with guaranteed cache for a container based on the pod spec.
 *  The RmdConfig `deployNodeAgent` field must be set to `true` and updated via `kubectl apply -f deploy/rmdconfig.yaml`.
+*  [RMD cache pools] (https://github.com/intel/rmd#cache-poolsgroups) configured correctly (out of scope for this project).
 *  The container must request extended resource `intel.com/l3_cache_ways`.
 *  The container must also [request exclusive CPUs from CPU Manager](https://kubernetes.io/docs/tasks/administer-cluster/cpu-management-policies/#static-policy).
+*  The Kubelet's [Topology Manager](https://kubernetes.io/docs/tasks/administer-cluster/topology-manager) should be configured with the `single-numa-node` [policy](https://kubernetes.io/docs/tasks/administer-cluster/topology-manager/#topology-manager-policies) on the node which RMD is deployed.
+The reason for this is to reduce the possibility of a workload failing after container creation.
+This might happen if cache ways are not available from the same NUMA node as the allocated CPUs.
+Cache ways are advertised as devices with an associated NUMA node.
+This enables the Topology Manager to align cache ways and CPUs, helping to mitigate the risk of RMD workload failure.
+However, this eventuality is still possible and will result in a `Topology Affinity Error` should more cache ways be requested than can be satisfied on a single NUMA node.

+The following *additional* criteria must be met in order for the operator to succesfully create an RmdWorkload with with guaranteed cache *and* additional features such as MBA for a container based on the pod spec.
-*  Pod annotations pertaining to the container requesting cache ways must be prefixed with that container's name.
+*  Pod annotations pertaining to the container requesting RMD features must be prefixed with that container's name.
 See example and [table](https://github.com/nolancon/rmd-operator/blob/v0.2/README.md#pod-annotaions-naming-convention) below.

 ### Example: Single Container
 See `samples/pod-guaranteed-cache.yaml`